 What temperature?
 Lettuce bolts (goes to seed) quickly in hot weather, but because you're growing lettuce indoors, you do have control.
 Cool to average room temperatures of 60-70°F/16-21°C, with a 10°F/6°C drop at night, will keep seedlings growing steadily.
 Don't use a heating mat for the seedlings.
 They like it cool.

 How much light is enough?
 Seedlings need more intense light than mature plants.
 If seedlings don't get enough strong light, they'll become spindly.
-Give them 14-16 hours in front of a bright window.
+Give them at least 6 hours in front of a sunny window.
 Turn pots or trays as necessary to prevent seedlings from leaning toward the light.

 A sunporch can be ideal, providing more sun exposure as well as the cooler temperatures ideal for cold-loving lettuce.

 Don't have a sunny window?
 Grow lights raise good seedlings.
 Keep light fixture close -- no more than 4 in (10 cm) above the seedlings -- and leave it on for 14 hours a day.
 Turn it off at night because plants won't thrive in continuous light.

 The light garden shown here, provides full-spectrum light, while using 45% less energy than standard fluorescent bulbs.